bill9108/ECE143_Team1/README.md

  - User dataset is the same as the original one.
 ## Dependencies

-NumPy, Pandas, Matplotlib, -- Add more here!
+NumPy, Pandas, Matplotlib, json,  -- Add more here!